 on the host for food.
 A mosquito is a good example of a partial parasite.
 While

 they depend on the host for food, they do not need to live in or on the host

-for survival.
 In plants, partial parasites are capable of synthesizing their own

 food through photosynthesis, but depends on other plants for water and minerals.